mortang2410/dotfiles/README.md

 s/\n/&\r/g : replace end-of-line with empty new line
 gd: go to definition
 gq : reformat text to pretty up
-C-p l to open CTRLP in lines mode, then C-f to switch between modes (lines,files, buffers, MRU...).
+<Space>p l to use fzf on lines,
-C-p f to open CTRLP in files mode.
-I use Notes for vim:CtrlP for current dir by setting max depth to 1, and fzf for deep dirs.
+<Space>p f to open CTRLP in files mode.
+Then C-f to switch between modes (lines,files, buffers, MRU...).
+I use CtrlP for current dir by setting max depth to 1, and fzf for deep dirs.

 C-x C-f in insert mode to insert a filename with fzf.